sathishsekarss/HTML-CSS-Javascript-Concepts/HTML Concepts/README.md

 **Note:**  Do not provide width and height values, above or below the actual image size.
 It’ll make the image squished, fuzzy or worse.

+## Adding videos and audios to web pages
+For adding videos and audio to web pages, the <video></video> and <audio></audio> tags are used.

+How do we add the video’s or audio’s to it ?
+Simple, just add the src attribute and point the url to it.

+What if there are more video types like mp3, mp4 and mpeg for both video’s and audio’s ?

+Well, in that case, we can use < source > tag inside the video or audio tag.
+The source tag should contain src attribute for pointing to the video's location and type attribute for defining what type of video file it is ( eg. video/mp4 or video/mp3 etc ).
+The type attribute is not mandatory, but IT IS ADVISED TO PROVIDE THE TYPE ATTRIBUTE AS IT WILL HELP IN FASTER PAGE LOAD TIME. ( if we don’t provide the type, the browser will check all types and takes more processing time ).

+You can also include controls attribute in video or audio tag, to get controls like pause, play, full screen, options etc.

+There are other attributes like autoplay, loop, poster ( for display, the picture at start of the video while it in paused state ).
+Width and height ( both width and height are only available for video types, since the audio types does not have any visual context ).

+**ADDING SUBTITLES TO VIDEOS.**

+We can add subtitles to our videos simply by creating a filename.vtt and pointing it in <track> element.

+The track element should be used inside the video tag, if the source tag is used, it should be placed after the source tag.

+The track tag has attributes like kind ( to specify kind’s like, it caption or subtitles or any other types), src ( to point to the filename.vtt for loading the file contents ), srclang ( in which it is specified ) and label ( for provided language type ).

+For more information on track element and VTT, refer to mdn docs.

+NOTE: Video captions are also used for SEO.